Agreement for Counseling Adult | Agreement for Counseling Child

 The Community Counseling Center at St. Luke’s is a nonprofit group providing counseling services to people of all ages by Licensed Mental Health Counselors.
-Our supportive center is open to anyone in the community seeking comfort, wholeness and nonjudgmental support.
-Our counseling services are based on the universal values of healing, caring and confidentiality.
+Our support center is open to anyone in the community seeking comfort, wholeness, and nonjudgmental support.
+Our counseling services are based on the universal values of healing, caring, and confidentiality.
 Counseling can enable you to gain clarity in your life, while counselors support you through that process, no matter where you are in your journey.
 Our counselors are both approved providers for many insurance companies and offer a sliding fee scale in addition to the standard fee.
+We are pleased to offer teletherapy sessions.
 Everyone in the community is welcome.

 Counseling Center Staff

 Lisa Beilman, MA, LMHC, NCC